swift-lang/swift-t/README.md

 MPI preinstalled, the recommended way way to get an up-to-date version of MPI is to general way to to build MPICH from source, for which we provide an automated script, as described in a later section.
-Your system may supply a prepackaged distribution, e.g. the `mpich2` and `libmpich2-dev`. packages on Ubuntu.
+Your system may supply a prepackaged distribution, e.g. the `mpich2` and `libmpich2-dev` packages on Ubuntu.
 Swift/T will generally work fine with these, but many distributions are slow to update their MPI package.

 Swift/T Quick Build instructions
 --------------------------------
-These quick build instructions assume you have tcl8.6 installed on your system, and mpich2 or mpich3.
-They also assume you are using Linux.
-See the Swift/T user guide for instructions on building for other platform.
+These quick build instructions assume you have tcl8.6 or greater and an MPI distribution that supports the MPI 2 or MPI 3.0 standards.
+We do not cover building for all possible systems: if you encounter a problem, the Swift/T user guide has instructions on building on specific systems.

 Checkout this project: